mikelou1/mixed-precision-summation/README.md

 Floating-point summation is the primitive operation at the core of dot products, matrix multiplication, and numerical solvers, and its numerical behavior is consequential across virtually all of scientific computing [^higham].
 A single forward pass of a modern large transformer involves on the order of trillions of floating-point reductions; the choice of precision and ordering across those reductions determines both the final loss curve and the wall-clock cost of training.
 The IEEE 754 standard [^ieee754] defines three binary formats relevant to this setting: fp64, fp32, and fp16, with unit roundoffs of approximately $10^{-16}$, $10^{-7}$, and $10^{-4}$ respectively, ordered by decreasing numerical fidelity and decreasing memory and compute cost. fp64 is the historical default for numerical stability, but its 64-bit operand width limits parallel occupancy on contemporary hardware. fp16 delivers $4\times$ lower memory footprint than fp64 and substantially greater compute throughput on NVIDIA tensor-core accelerators (see the hardware table in the next section), but rounding error accumulates rapidly and after sufficiently many operations the result is unreliable.
 Neither format is adequate in isolation, and an optimal blueprint over the space of precision assignments and summation orderings is computationally intractable at the scale scientific workloads demand.

+> [!NOTE]
-**Note** Floating-point summation is the kind of primitive that disappears into a single line of code in every scientific library, and the cost and accuracy of that line are governed by hardware and rounding behavior that almost nobody looks at directly.
+> Floating-point summation is the kind of primitive that disappears into a single line of code in every scientific library, and the cost and accuracy of that line are governed by hardware and rounding behavior that almost nobody looks at directly.
 This work goes beneath that surface in two ways, both of which are the original research contributions of this writeup: (i) a hardware-aligned efficiency metric for mixed-precision summation that exposes the underlying tensor-core throughput ratios as cost weights and caps accuracy at the fp32 mantissa ceiling, so that blueprints can be compared on the axis that actually matters in production; and (ii) the Frontier Beam-Search solver, which scores 9,998.97/10,000 on the benchmark by operating at the bit level beneath IEEE 754, enumerating exposure paths through a precomputed fp16 reduction tree and using diversity-preserving beam search to find combinations of residuals that cancel against the fp32 rounding boundary.
 The remaining sections (hardware context, AI baselines, tier taxonomy) provide the framing and empirical comparisons that situate these two contributions.

 ## Overview